abesford/seizzmic-site-0c00b/src/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >+
-          And getting everyone working towards it
+          Lasting change depends on you setting out a compelling vision for the future, and getting everyone working towards it.

           how you are going to applying the culture, processes, business models